TonyStef/Grov/README.md

 ```

 Without an API key, grov uses basic extraction (files touched, tool usage counts) and disables drift detection.

-**Note:** `grov init` automatically configures Claude Code to use the proxy.
-Just run `grov proxy` in a separate terminal to enable full features.

 ## What Gets Stored